Single sign-on by 802.1x

 G Suite LDAP and OpenLDAP integrationIt's nothing different form Active Directory integration.
 You import users and groups from G Suite LDAP or OpenLDAP on 'User > OpenLDAP' and then you set up your router and your RADIUS authentication server and then send RADIUS accounting requests to NxFilter.

 Delay for the first contactThere will be several seconds of delay for getting the first RADIUS accounting request after a user logged in by Wi-Fi authentication.
 One problem is that your users might get blocked by NxFilter as unauthenticated users.
-The solution is to define a default user for covering all the IP addresses in your network.
-Create a user on NxFilter GUI and associate an IP range covering your network to the user.
+The solution is to create a default user associating an IP range covering all the IP addresses in your network.
 Your Wi-Fi authenticated users will be appeared as the default user for several seconds before NxFilter receiving the first RADIUS accounting request and then they will be appeared with their own usernames.